python-eel/Eel/README.md

 ### Asynchronous Python

 Eel is built on Bottle and Gevent.
-If you use Python's built in `thread.sleep()` you will block the entire interpreter.
+If you use Python's built in `thread.sleep()` you will block the entire interpreter globally.
 Instead you should use the methods provided by Gevent.
 For simplicity, the two most commonly needed methods, `sleep()` and `spawn()` are provided directly from Eel.

 For example:
 ```python